 These results have important implications.
 First, absolute positional metrics of phonotactics, at least as currently implemented, do not predict human phonotactic generalization as well as relative positional metrics: the relative positional metrics outperform the absolute positional ones in every case.
-This suggests that the absolute positional metrics used by many phonotactic calculators, including the popular Phonotactic Probability Calculator (Vitevitch & Luce 2004), may not be the most suitable for modeling human acceptability judgments.
+This suggests that the absolute positional metrics used by many phonotactic calculators, including the popular Phonotactic Probability Calculator (Vitevitch & Luce, 2004), may not be the most suitable for modeling human acceptability judgments.

-Second, it is generally the case that models that take token frequency into account perform more poorly than models that don't: this is somewhat less clear cut, however.
-The greater utility of type (vs. token) frequency to model human behavior has also reported in other domains besides phonotactic judgements (Albright 2002; Albright and Hayes 2003; Bybee 1995, 2001; Goldwater 2007; Hayes & Londe 2006; Hayes & Wilson, 2008; Pierrehumbert, 2001; Richtsmeier, 2011).
-Further research is needed to determine the circumstances under which speakers are sensitive to token frequency when forming phonotactic judgments, and in language processing more generally (e.g., Conrad, Carreiras & Jacobs, 2008; del Pardo Martin, Ernestus & Baayen, 2004; Ellis, 2002; Endress & Hauser, 2011).
+Second, it is generally the case that models that take token frequency into account perform more poorly than models that do not: this is somewhat less clear cut, however.
+The greater utility of type (vs. token) frequency to model human behavior has also been reported in domains besides phonotactic judgments (Albright, 2002; Albright & Hayes, 2003; Bybee, 1995, 2003; Goldwater, 2007; Hayes & Londe, 2006; Hayes & Wilson, 2008; Pierrehumbert, 2001; Richtsmeier, 2011).
+Further research is needed to determine the circumstances under which speakers are sensitive to token frequency when forming phonotactic judgments, and in language processing more generally (e.g., Conrad et al., 2008; del Prado Martin et al., 2004; Ellis, 2002; Endress & Hauser, 2011).

 Finally, smoothed models generally outperform unsmoothed models.
 This is not surprising: speakers do not judge words containing unattested sequences as totally unacceptable.
 It is important to note, however, that the add-one smoothing used in these models is rather coarse, assigning each unattested sequence the same pseudo-count.
-It has been well established in linguistic research that speakers generalize to unattested sequences based on their similarity to existing sequences in the language (e.g. Chomsky & Halle 1965, 1968, Hayes & Wilson 2008, Wilson & Gallagher 2018, Dai et al. 2023, a.o.).
+It has been well established in linguistic research that speakers generalize to unattested sequences based on their similarity to existing sequences in the language (e.g., Chomsky & Halle, 1965, 1968; Hayes & Wilson, 2008; Wilson & Gallagher, 2018; Dai et al., 2023, a.o.).
 More robust smoothing metrics that can capture these differences would be valuable but are beyond the scope of the current paper.

 One important limitation of this research is that all of the data we consider here are phonotactic ratings.
-Castro and Vitevitch (2023) note that different phonotactic metrics may be more predictive depending on the task itself (e.g. reading time as opposed to acceptability judgments), and more specific details of the task such as the presence of noise, time pressure, etc. Although these results support relative positional metrics as the best predictors of acceptability judgments, it remains to be seen whether this will hold across other tasks to which phonotactic sensitivity is relevant.
+Castro and Vitevitch (2023) note that different phonotactic metrics may be more predictive depending on the task itself (e.g., reading time as opposed to acceptability judgments) and more specific details of the task such as the presence of noise, time pressure, and so on.
+Although these results support relative positional metrics as the best predictors of acceptability judgments, it remains to be seen whether this will hold across other tasks to which phonotactic sensitivity is relevant.

-5. Applications of phonotactic metrics in stimulus construction
+Applications of phonotactic metrics in stimulus construction